calaldees/blog/optimisations.md

         * I have 2 hours on a train each day.
 I have a laptop.
 I get 10 hours a week to apply to my personal projects.
 This solace time can never be taken away from me.
         * The rest of my commute is cycling (see raise heart-rate above).
 This is not wasted time.
             * The constant risk of injury on the bike is countered by the long term health gains and quality of life later
-    * Have a useable transport solution
+    * Have a usable transport solution
         * Most of the people around me struggle to transport themselves and equipment
             * This limits their ability to
                 * Freely attend social events